disuye/fangit/README.md

 # fangit

 **Fang it!** — a lightweight system tray app that turns a GitHub repo into a notification and file archiving system.
 No server, no extra apps, no infrastructure.
-Just a GitHub account and the GitHub iOS/Android app.
+Just a GitHub account, one private repo to relay monitoring data, and the GitHub iOS/Android app.

 Fangit has three modes: